zq99/soundpool-demo/README.md

 # Soundpool API Demo

-This is an experiment to create a simple loading manager for the Soundpool API in Android, which handles the process of loading and playing sounds.
+This is an experiment to create a basic app with a simple loading manager class for the Soundpool API in Android.

+The idea is for this manager class to handle the process of loading and playing sounds.

 Soundpool requires all sounds files to be 'loaded' before they can be used.